William Larimer Mellon Sr.: Business and political career

 During the 1880s, William L. Mellon developed an interest in the burgeoning petroleum industry in Pennsylvania, but he switched his business interests to the construction and operation of railway systems before the end of the decade when his nascent oil company was bought out by John D. Rockefeller's Standard Oil in 1895.

 Still involved in railway construction when the Mellon family invested in an oil well in Spindletop, Texas after oil was discovered there in 1901, Mellon resumed his interest in the oil industry in 1902 when he was sent to Texas by the family to investigate why that well had begun to decline.
 He then took on a progressively larger role in management.

 In January 1907, Mellon helped established the Gulf Oil Corporation, which proceeded to build a pipeline from Oklahoma to Port Arthur, Texas; it was shipping Oklahoma crude oil to port by September.
 Gulf Oil expanded steadily thereafter, becoming one of the largest oil companies in the United States.
 William L. Mellon later became involved in Republican Party politics.
 During the fall of 1924, his name was in the news frequently as he testified during United States Senate hearings about potential political corruption.
 Known at the time as the Borah Committee hearings, these sessions were held to investigate expenditures of more than $3,451,000 that had allegedly been made by the Republican Party to influence voter opinions regarding various issues being debated at the federal level.
-Mellon subsequently served as chairman of the Republican State Committee of Pennsylvania from 1926 to 1928.
+Mellon subsequently served as chairman of the Pennsylvania Republican Party from 1926 to 1928.

 He retired from Gulf Oil in 1948.